Big Sean: 2013–2015: Hall of Fame and Dark Sky Paradise

-Big Sean pushed back the release date of his second studio album Hall of Fame, and was eventually released on August 27, 2013.
+Big Sean pushed back the release date of his second studio album Hall of Fame, and it was eventually released on August 27, 2013.
 The album has skits to give it a "classic feel", and includes features from multiple artists, including Lil Wayne, Miguel, and Nas.
 The album's production was primarily handled by No I.D., and Key Wane along with additional production from Hit-Boy, and Da Internz, Mike Dean, Travis Scott, Xaphoon Jones and Young Chop among others.
 Big Sean also stated in an interview that he was in the studio with fellow Detroit native Eminem.
 Sean went on to say they made a "Detroit classic" but he is unsure if it will be on Hall of Fame because of "timing issues".
 Hall of Fame had spawned five singles, "Guap", "Switch Up" featuring Common, "Beware" featuring Jhené Aiko and Lil Wayne, "Fire", and "Ashley" featuring Miguel.

 A month prior to the release of Hall of Fame, Big Sean told Complex that he had already begun work on his third album due to the inspiration from his new relationship.
 On September 12, 2014, Big Sean announced that he had signed a management deal with Roc Nation.
 Later that same day he released four new songs titled, "I Don't Fuck with You", "Paradise", "4th Quarter" and "Jit/Juke".
 Producers for these songs include, Mike Will Made It, DJ Mustard, Kanye West, DJ Dahi, Nate Fox, Da Internz, L&F, and Key Wane.
 "I Don't Fuck with You" was released to iTunes on September 19, 2014.
 In an interview with Sway Calloway, Sean confirmed that Lil Wayne will be featured on the album.

 On January 25, 2015, various artists who worked on Big Sean's upcoming third studio album such as Kanye West, Ty Dolla Sign, DJ Mustard, Drake, Travis Scott and Ariana Grande posted the album cover to Twitter or Instagram.
 The next day, Big Sean posted a trailer to his new album which revealed the album's release date as February 24, 2015.
 The album, Dark Sky Paradise debuted atop the Billboard 200 making it his first No. 1 album.
 He would lead with Video singles for songs entitled "IDFWU", "Blessings", "I Know", "One Man Can Change The World", and "Play No Games."
 As of February 1, 2016, Dark Sky Paradise was certified platinum.
 On December 31, 2015, Big Sean released a track recapping 2015, "What A Year (Ft.
 Pharrell Williams & Detail)".